 Darmang Community School

-The project program, or maybe better to call it a “long term dream” set by the local NGO was to build a kindergarten, primary and secondary school together with other service facilities like toilets and the principal office – an estimated 15 units.
+The Darmang project program, or maybe better to call it a “long term dream” set by the local NGO was to build a kindergarten, primary and secondary school together with other service facilities like toilets and the principal office – an estimated 15 units.
 All that on a big empty plot, slightly sloped terrain and to be completely surrounded with a fence wall.
 This new school was going to complement the existing Youth center, built only a hundred meters away, that the organisation was already running since 2011.